-Pursuant to LR 7.3(d), the undersigned certifies that the Plaintiff's total word count is 6,126.
+Pursuant to LR 7.3(d), the undersigned certifies that the Plaintiff's Brief does not exceed 6,250 words and is in compliance with this Rule.
+The total word count is 6,126.
 The undersigned relied on the word count feature on the software utilized to draft this Brief, and the word count includes the body of the brief, headings, and footnotes.
 The word count does not include the caption, signature lines, certificate of service, and any cover page or index.